-- 29.2 It is important that everyone in the school is aware that the person who first encounters a case of alleged or suspected abuse is not responsible for making a judgement about whether abuse has occurred and should not conduct an 'investigation' to establish whether the child is telling the truth.
+It is important that everyone in the school is aware that the person who first encounters a case of alleged or suspected abuse is not responsible for making a judgement about whether abuse has occurred and should not conduct an 'investigation' to establish whether the child is telling the truth.
 That is a task for social workers and the Police following a referral to them of concern about a child.
-The role of school staff is to act promptly on the information received. - 29.3 This applies regardless of the alleged 'perpetrator': whether the child raises concerns about a family member or someone outside school, a member of staff or another child/pupil. - 29.4 A careful record will be made on My Concern of what has been seen/heard that has led to the concerns and the date, time, location and people who were present.
+The role of school staff is to act promptly on the information received.

+This applies regardless of the alleged 'perpetrator': whether the child raises concerns about a family member or someone outside school, a member of staff or another child/pupil.

+A careful record will be made on My Concern of what has been seen/heard that has led to the concerns and the date, time, location and people who were present.
 As far as possible, staff should record verbatim what was said and by whom.
-The record will be passed to the DSL. - 29.5 The DSL will keep a record of the conversation with the duty worker and other social workers, noting what actions will be taken and by whom, giving the date and time of the referral.
-The referral will be confirmed in writing on the inter-agency referral form (available on the Pan Dorset Safeguarding Children's Partnership website) as soon as possible and at least within 48 hours.
-Any pre-existing assessments such as through the Common Assessment Framework should be attached. - 29.6 A school child protection file will be started in the child's name, where the child is not already known to social workers.
+The record will be passed to the DSL.

+The DSL will keep a record of the conversation with the duty worker and other social workers, noting what actions will be taken and by whom, giving the date and time of the referral.
+The referral will be confirmed in writing on the inter-agency referral form (available on the BCP Safeguarding Children's Partnership website) as soon as possible and at least within 48 hours.
+Any pre-existing assessments such as through the Common Assessment Framework should be attached.

+A school child protection file will be started in the child's name, where the child is not already known to social workers.
 If a file already exists, the new information will be added to the chronology.

-See Appendix 3 for detailed record keeping guidance.

-30.0 Response from Children's Social Care to a school referral
+Response from Children's Social Care to a school referral